 (This post is sponsored by Franz Bakery.
 All fan ravings and opinions are my own.)

 Have you ever had a soup that just seemed to explode with flavor on your tongue?
 This is that soup for me.
-I have many thoughts as to why this roasted acorn squash soup turned out so flavorful, but I honestly think it is because I roasted and caramelized the acorn squash before adding it to the soup.
+I have many thoughts as to why this homemade roasted acorn squash soup turned out so flavorful, but I honestly think it is because I roasted and caramelized the acorn squash before adding it to the soup.

 When Franz Bakery asked me to create a recipe using their Gluten Free 7 Grain Bread, I wanted to show you a fun new way to use their bread.
 (If you are craving something more traditional, I made a delicious Ricotta and Strawberry Stuffed French Toast recipe with Franz.)

 We used to add croutons to salads and soups all of the time.
 Well, homemade croutons are a lot easier to make than you may think!
-These easy pumpkin-spiced gluten free croutons are the perfect compliment for this acorn squash soup.
+These easy pumpkin-spiced gluten free croutons are the perfect compliment for this creamy acorn squash soup.

 Anyways, I can't say enough good about Franz Bakery.
 They make their gluten free bread in a dedicated gluten free facility, away from their regular bakery.
-Their bagels are to die for, and my kids will actually fight over the last bagel in the bag!

 If you haven't tried their bread yet, you can order them online...or if you are one of the lucky ones, your Costco will have some.

-How to make homemade gluten free croutons:
+How to make gluten free croutons:

 You will love how easy gluten free croutons are really easy to make.